 - CLOTH MASKS

-Cloth masks are typically cheap, widely accessible, and can easily be made on your own.
-As far as we know, they block only some of virus particles present in exhaled air, although their overall efficacy in protection might be higher.
+Cloth masks are typically cheap, widely accessible, and.
+As far as we know, they present in exhaled air, although their might be higher.
 Main reason is that they effectively stop fluids from coughs and sneezes.
 One of the biggest pros of this kind of a mask is that they're reusable.
 Provided that you wash your masks regularly, as little as five of them can suffice on a daily basis.
 The CDC recommends cloth masks as the best choice for everyday purposes.

 - SURGICAL MASKS